The Cyclades · Milos

 Top-floor suites get the light

-InsiderAsk for a top-floor suite — the staircase is annoying but the light and the cross-breeze are worth it.
-Ground-floor rooms get foot traffic.
+InsiderAsk for a top-floor suite: the staircase is annoying but the light and the cross-breeze repay it, and the ground-floor rooms get foot traffic.

 Boutique & Design

-Cycladic minimalism done with restraint — white-on-white, polished cement, pebble-shaped basins, the Pollonia bay in the window.
+Cycladic minimalism with restraint: white-on-white, polished cement, pebble-shaped basins, the Pollonia bay in the window.
 Twelve adults-only suites on the Pollonia waterfront, eight with private plunge pools, built by three Greek-Australian women with Athens firm KKMK and now in the Michelin Guide.
 A Greek breakfast is brought to your terrace, facing the sea.

 What it's known for